 Tango Is a Language (II)

-Many students fail to grasp the significance of standardization.
-They overlook the fundamentals, ignore the instructions, and disregard the standands.
-This tendency is particularly noticeable among people embracing unconventional approaches and seeking to dance in a way deviating from the traditional tango.
-Some tango teachers also contribute to this problem by teaching self-invented and nonstandard steps that are unsuitable for social dancing.
-While such creative liberties may be acceptable for performing on stage - where the professionals only dance with a fixed partner and can rehearse their routine beforehand - it presents a challenge in the milongas where partners are randomly selected, successful communication and the ability to improvise in harmony largely depend on adhering to the same standards.
-Without these unified standards, dancers cannot communicate well with each other and improvise in unison and harmony.
+Many students fail to recognize the importance of standardization.
+They disregard instructions, overlook the fundamentals, and ignore established standards.
+This tendency is particularly noticeable among those embracing unconventional methods or seeking to dance in ways that deviate from traditional tango.
+Some tango teachers exacerbate the problem by introducing self-invented, nonstandard steps unsuitable for social dancing.
+While such innovations may work on stage—where professional performers rehearse routines with fixed partners—this approach becomes problematic in milongas.
+In social settings where partners are randomly paired, successful communication and harmonious improvisation hinge on adhering to shared standards.
+Without these common standards, dancers struggle to connect and achieve unity.

 Here is how Argentinians dance tango in their milongas.